What are Transfer Credits?

 Frequently Asked Questions

-Can I find out how much Transfer Credit I will receive before I enrol in a Seneca program?
+Can I find out how much Transfer Credit I will receive before I enroll in a Seneca program?

 Unless your previous post-secondary institution has a formal agreement with a program at Seneca which outlines how much credit you would receive, Transfer Credit evaluation decisions will not be processed until you become a Seneca student.
 Students can visit the ONTransfer course for course equivalency database which does outline which courses have been granted from institutions in the province of Ontario.